Washington DC or Baltimore Short Term Disability Lawyer

 - You must be a full-time employee.
 Generally speaking, most part-time employees are not eligible for short-term disability benefits.

 - You must meet a minimum earnings requirement.

 Your employer should be able to provide guidance as to whether you are eligible.
 Otherwise, you may need to check the employee handbook or review your policy if it was provided to you.

 For people living in Baltimore, you may be able to qualify for the Maryland Temporary Disability Assistance Program.
 The program is designed to pay benefits to low-income, disabled people in the state of Maryland on a temporary basis.
 The program will pay benefits up to 12 out of 36 months but will continue if the recipient also pursues an SSI claim.

 What to Do When Your Short Term Disability Claim is Denied

-Contact a Baltimore Short Term Disability Lawyer if You Need Assistance
+Contact our Washington DC or Baltimore Short Term Disability Lawyer if You Need Assistance

 When you’re unable to work, short-term disability benefits may be the only thing that stands between you and serious financial hardship.
 Baltimore short-term disability lawyer Emmett B. Irwin can help you navigate the claim process and get the benefits you deserve.
 To schedule a free consultation to discuss your case, visit us online or call 443-839-0818 today.
-We work with clients throughout Maryland and surrounding states.
+We work with clients throughout Maryland and surrounding states, including Washington DC.